Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 ### FST
 Let's calculate pairwise FST for all populations using the StAMPP package:
 ```
-Qfly_Fst <- stamppFst(gl.snp2, nboots = 50, percent = 95, nclusters = 6)
+Qfly_Fst <- stamppFst(gl.snp2, nboots = 100, percent = 95, nclusters = 6)
 Fst <- Qfly_Fst$Fsts
 pFst <- Qfly_Fst$Pvalues
 write.table(Fst, "Fst.txt", sep="\t")
 write.table(pFst, "Fst_pvalue.txt", sep="\t")
 ```
 In this command, we are applying the stamppFst function to the gl.snp2 genlight object.
-To save time, we are running 50 bootstraps (nboots = 50), but you should generally do at least 100.
 This code produces two output files - one is a matrix of the pairwise Fst values and the other is a matrix of Fst p-values.

 Let's create a heatmap of the FST values using the 'melt' function from R's reshape2 package:
 ```